Does the thought of a long haul flight with your little ones leave you in a cold sweat?

-- Play-doh, unless your little ones are old enough to keep it contained, or you’re watching like a hawk.
+Play-doh is a mess unless your little ones are old enough to keep it contained, or you’re watching like a hawk.
 Play-doh makes a terrible mess when ground into the carpets under your feet.

 Ever tried to get this out of someone’s hair?
 Enough said.

-- Lego or any other toys so small that they’re easily lost between seats.
+This goes for any other toys so small that they’re easily lost between seats.

 Trust me, you’ll end up constantly looking under the seats to determine where it rolled.